jimmyGoossens/Pixel/README.md

 # Pixel
-a project to improve or skills in programming
+a project to improve our skills in programming